hanjinliu/impy/README.md

     history   : gaussian_filter(sigma=1)
 ```

-Therefore, analysis results can always be saved in the same directory.
+Therefore, results can always be saved in the same directory, without copy-and-pasting paths.

 #### 4. Image Viewer